Updated November 13, 2025

 Countries: Brazil [excluding international charges]

-Payouts containing payments processed at least 30 days prior.
-Weekend days do count as calendar days.
+Payouts containing payments processed at least 30 calendar days prior.
+Calendar days are Sunday-Saturday / Monday-Sunday; weekend days do count as calendar days.

 e.g., Payment made and processed on July 1 will be transferred on July 31st.